scepman/scepman-docs/docs/scepman-configuration/post-installation-config.md

 * The name of the new SCEPman Certificate Master App Service (you can confirm the suggestion by hitting enter or typing a new name for the resource)
 * The name of the new Storage Account resource (again, you can confirm the suggestion by hitting enter or typing a new name for the resource)

+### Running the SCEPman Installation CMDlet without Global Admin Role

+Use the *-SkipAppRoleAssignments* flag of Complete-SCEPmanInstallation to run the CMDlet without Global Admin permissions.
+This will skip the assignment of the required App Roles to the SCEPman and Certificate MasterApp Services' Managed Identities.
+You can then assign the App Roles manually as a Global Administrator.
+The CMDlet will print the required commands to the console.

 ### Considerations when using Deployment Slots